mesfind/bioinfo-python/10-cmdline.md

 5.9
 ~~~

-We might also want to look at the minimum of the first four lines
+We might also want to look at the minimum of the first four lines:

 ~~~
 $ head -4 inflammation-01.csv | python readings.py --min